BIGJRA/BIGJRA.github.io/reborn.md

 |-----------|-----------|
 |*PokeSnax* |$650       |

 Enter the building up and to the left from this guy.
 On a sunny day, go onto the rooftop to be able to obtain **Helioptile** in exchange for some snax.
 Inside the Pokemon center, an NPC will tell you a password: *easyhms*.
-This one was in the readme, but you can input it with a Data Chip if you didn't input it yet and Cut has been too annoying so far.

 Around the town, you can find 2 hidden *Blue Shards*, *Escape Rope*, *Fighting Gem*, *Potion*, *Red Shard*, and *HP Up*.
 Continuing to the left into the cemetery area, you can find hidden *Elemental Seed* and *Poke Ball*.